Page contents

 However, you can also jump on the tram outside Galataport and return to Sultanahmet, where many restaurants serve traditional Turkish kebabs.

-Day 2 In Istanbul Itinerary
+Day 2 Of Your 2 Days In Istanbul

 How To Spend The Morning In Istanbul